-Church hospitality is evangelism.
-Welcome ministry has a supporting role in the work of making disciples, but it is not evangelism.
+Church hospitality is not evangelism.
+The welcome ministry has a supporting role in the work of making disciples, but it is not evangelism.

 Does your church hospitality committee call itself something like: